duckduckgo/duckduckhack-docs/walkthroughs/calculation.md

 # ABSTRACT: Returns the greatest common factor of the two numbers entered
 ```

-Now we'll import the Goodie class (as well as tell the Perl compiler to be strict) - also already done for us:
+Now we'll import the Goodie class (as well as tell the Perl compiler to be strict), also already done for us:

 ```perl
 use DDG::Goodie;